rhempel/fixitinfirmware/posts/next-steps-for-jira-requirements-and-tests.rst

    docs say to avoid "Epic" so I created a new issue type called "Requirement Folder" to make its purpose clear.

 #.
-Create an Issue Type Scheme called "Requirements" and pull in the 4 basic issue
+Open your JIRA instance setting menu and navigate to Issue Type Scheme.
+Create an
-   types for requirements plus the "Requirements Folder" type.
+   Issue Type Scheme called "Requirements" and pull in the 4 basic issue types for requirements plus the "Requirements Folder" type.
 Assign this scheme to your Jira project that you will use for requirements.